S1M0N38/dante.nvim/README.md

 > [!NOTE]
 > Vim/Neovim plugins are usually shipped with :help documentation.
 Learning how
-> to navigate it is a really valuable skill.
+> to navigate it is a valuable skill.
 If you are not familiar with it,
 > start with `:help` and read the first 20 lines.

 > [!TIP]
 > This plugin ships with a bare minimum configuration.
 The idea is that the
 > user can define their own presets to interact with different LLM providers
 > and customize the requests down to the last LLM parameter.
 The downside is
-> that the opts table could become quite large and verbose, however in Neovim
+> that the opts table could become quite large and verbose, but in Neovim,
-> configuration == code so you can dry it up with utility functions.
+> configuration == code, so you can simplify it with utility functions.

 ## 🙏 Acknowledgments